-Market risk is adverse impact on the value of assets, liabilities and capital from changes in market prices and rates, the correlations among them, and their levels of volatility.
-The Bank's risk management policies including the Market Risk and Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
+Market risk is adverse impact on the value of assets, liabilities, and capital from changes in market prices and rates, the correlations among them, and their levels of volatility.
+The Bank's risk management policies including the Market Risk & Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
 The policy specifies the sources of cash to be invested and the constraints within which investments can be made.
-The policy is designed to help mitigate credit, liquidity and market risk.
+The policy is designed to help mitigate credit, liquidity, and market risk.

-As of March 31, 2021, the Bank's investment risk is largely limited to its CMBs having a par value of \$22.3 million (fair value \$23.6 million), and REIT portfolios of \$22.1 million (fair value \$22.4 million) and Provincial Bonds consisting of \$16 million.
+As of September 30, 2021, the Bank's investment risk is largely limited to its CMBs having a par value of \$22.3 million, and Provincial Bonds consisting of \$15.7 million.
 More complex investing activities are expected to occur as deposit taking and uninsured lending operations expand, although the timing of such activities is uncertain.
-The CMBs and REIT investments are also readily convertible to cash.